Back to Blog

 Enumeration

-Three open ports: FTP, SSH, and HTTP.
-Anonymous FTP login failed immediately.
-The web application on port 80 is where the attack surface is.
+Anonymous login rejected.
+FTP requires credentials.
+The web application on port 80 is the next target.

 Finding

-PCAP Analysis: Extracting FTP Credentials
+PCAP Analysis: FTP Credentials in Plaintext

 Wireshark filter: ftp